Apply Now at AECP - Trenton, NJ

 Staff Picture -

-Hocker, M. Coordinator of Special Services
+Hocker, M. Supervisor of Student Support

 Staff Picture -

-Bocicaut, A. Social Worker / HIB Coordinator
+Bocicaut, A. Social Worker

-Perez, M. Lunch Aide
+Martin, S. Lunch Aide

 Office Support